-The 2012 FORMULA 1 SANTANDER BRITISH GRAND PRIX promises to be an exhilarating event.
-Enjoy the glamour and excitement with FMCG Hospitality’s Trackside hospitality; we have been an official provider of permanent hospitality for a great number of years and bring our wealth of experience to provide the finest hospitality.
+The 2016 FORMULA 1 BRITISH GRAND PRIX promises to be an exhilarating event.
+Enjoy the glamour and excitement with FMCG Hospitality and Silverstone’s Official Trackside hospitality; we have been an official provider of permanent hospitality for over ten years and bring our wealth of experience to provide the finest hospitality.
 We welcome the F1™ Drivers back to the track for another year and know that it’ll be the event of the year.

 In addition to the amazing views, fine food, electric atmosphere we supply a selection of beverages including champagne, so there couldn't be a more idyllic way to entertain your guests.